1 tablet contains:

 When taking drugs that affect microsomal enzymes, and within 28 days after their withdrawal, the barrier method of contraception should be additionally used.

-Oral combined contraceptives can affect the metabolism of other drugs, which leads to an increase (e.g. cyclosporine) or a decrease (e.g. lamotrigine) in plasma and tissue concentrations.
+Oral combined contraceptives can affect the metabolism of other drugs, which leads to an increase (for example cyclosporine) or a decrease (for example lamotrigine) in their concentration in plasma and tissues.

 How to take, course of administration and dosage